Eng-NUREDDIN/CocoDataset/README.md

 # cocodatasetwebexp

-Coco dataset explorer project. just run the app and enjoy.
+Coco dataset explorer project.

+this project is for android platform. just downloade the code, run the app and enjoy.